 3. Make it memorable

 Sales coaching tips won’t stick by lecturing alone.
-A simple technique like using visuals, such as charts and graphs to show goals and leaderboards, can take sales coaching to the next level.
+A straightforward technique like using visuals, such as charts and graphs to show goals and leaderboards, can take sales coaching to the next level.
 Use video scenarios and group discussions.
 The sales coaching system you choose will only be worth the money if your team turns its lessons into massive action.

 1. Soft skills coaching